Our current colorectal cancer research

 where complete cure is hardly achievable.

-- Bowel cancer is curable in early stages
+- Coloectal Cancer is curable if diagnosed in the early stages

-- Population screening has been implemented as part of the entire offer of treatment
+- Population screening has been implemented as part of the entire dealing with the disease

 - At present, the screening in Denmark is based on a FIT test (a test for occult blood in feces),